RudyMRuiz/InjuryPredictor/README.md

 ## R You Ready for Neural Networks

-Our group created a neural network that analyzes data of car crashes and predicts the injury severity of the passenger based on the attributes of the car crash.
+Developed a neural network that analyzes data of car crashes and predicts the injury severity of the passenger based on the attributes of the car crash.
 This was accomplished by using R along with the Keras package which is a high-level neural networks API.